ns22771/Stress-detection-signals-on-wearable-devices/README.md

 2201869.pdf file may contain how this data can be used to detect stress prediction and what signals are most important when detecting stress

+Performance_Evaluation.csv contain the performance values of the model with accuracy , MSE, mean accuracy, Accuracy score and precision values for the all the subjects

 # Data link
 I have analyse the row data available from below link.
 Data set path : https://github.com/italha-d/Stress-Predict-Dataset